BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==
+= 2.3.1 – 22 Feb 2019
+* Added Gutenberg Support
+* Add new Blocks for Embed Forms, Submissions, Registration and Login Forms.
+* Added the ability to show other user submission if the permission is enabled.
+* Fixed the permission auto check.
+Now the permissions follow the next rules:
+--> For pro version -if the form is new only select create-edit-delete by default for admin and editor --> Free version -all permission checked for all roles except for all submissions Fix/all submission permission
+* Fixed Upload field - image url is getting reset on save
+* Added the user_login to the submission list to get the value form the user meta.
+* Improved the user_login and email field to show in the single submission view.
+* Fixed the label duplication issue in the single submission view
+* Change the button text from Close to Back
+* Fixed the user fields first and last name to store correctly into the user meta.
+* Fixed the issue related to create multiples entries when the registration form was used to update an user.
+* Added the different Column name for table template
+* Changed the post entry title to use the user nicename when the pest entry belong to a registration form.
+* Added a new tag to define the style of the list in the shortcodes.
+* Updated the default value for the post style
+* Fixed the warning inside the Gutenberg shortcode
+* Added an Author column to the submission list in the administration, to easily identify the author of the entry.
+If the entry belong to an un-authenticated user it will show `Anonymous`
+* Changed the name of the composer library to avoid conflict with composer 2
+* Added the styles to organize the permission chk.
+* Added the validation for the permissions inside the submission view.
+* Added the value as class inside the container of the checkbox to easily style each one.
+* Removed the home page from the activation page list.
+Now to redirect to WordPress home is necessary to use the HomePage option in the list.
+* Avoid to ask for permission to show the form in the registration forms.
+* Fixed the fields email and user_login to show if the user is not logged in.
+* Improved the code.
+* Localized ready for all strings
+* Fixed the empty localization strings
+* Updating the translation file.
+Adding the Spanish translation.
+* updated composer.lock
+* Fixed the undefined index name in the submission page
+* Add a new function to detect if is gutenberg
+* Added a filter to disable the validation of the email send to the user on activation or update
+* Improved the assets included in the form.
+* Added a function to extract the form slug reading a shortcode or direct from the html after the shortcode is processed reading the hidden input form_slug.
+* Fixed security issue related to the registration form.
+It was including the last entry id in the hidden field of a registration form where it suppose to be empty.
+Now the update user process work seamless.
+* Code cleaning

 = 2.3 – 21 Jan 2019
 * Removed an left over alert from the dropdown rewrite